TagFlow/tagflow/README.md

 # TagFlow
 TagFlow is a file manager working with intelligent and structured tags.
-Il is availible on macOS, Windows and Linux.
+It is available on macOS, Windows and Linux.

 [Website](http://www.tagflow.ch/en/)